hwwc518/3-card-poker-game/README.md

-"Mark43 Poker" Judger
+"3-Card Poker" Judger
 =====================

-Your task is to implement a program that accepts as its input a collection of hands of cards, and selects the winner from among those hands.
+Program accepts as its input a collection of hands of cards, and selects the winner from among those hands.

 Input Format
 ------------

-The input should be read over `stdin`.
+The input is read over `stdin`.
 Some of the lines will contain collections of cards.
 These cards will be represented in the format format `<rank><Suit>`. rank will be one of:

 * an integer from `2` to `9` for numbered cards less than ten
 * `T` for ten